 Department for Education site leaders can access staff training data on the HR management information system (staff login required).

 The KS:CPC training data HRS help sheet (PDF 346KB) has more instructions.
 Staff can check their training status on the employee information kiosk (EIK) (staff login required) or by contacting Education.CPC@sa.gov.au.

 FLO Case managers are not required to do the full day training.
 The requirements can be found here in Plink.

 Training is available in metropolitan and regional locations, or site-based.

 Online bookings are available:

 Staff who have completed the full day face-to-face training before 2013 must do the online update course (staff login required).

-The documents and resources are available online on the KS:CPC portal (staff login required) in the KS:CPC resources tab as downloadable PDFs or as hard copies to buy.
+The documents and resources are available on the KS:CPC portal (staff login required) in the KS:CPC resources tab.
+You can download them as PDFs or buy as hard copies.
 Staff must complete the KS:CPC full day face-to-face training before they can access the documents.

 - Early years: ages 3–5

 - Middle years: years 6–9